jeforget/web-slingers/README.md

 # Repo Layout:
+This new layout should allow us to add without overwriting each other's files.

 # Backend
 app.py is the main backend file, essentially our version of server.py.
 The util folder is where we'll put supporting backend files.